Skip to main content

 DigitalOcean Discovery

-Cloud Service/Object NameWhere To Locate in Device42Accessed APIInformation Generated
+Cloud Service or Object NameWhere To Locate in Device42Accessed APIInformation Generated

-Droplets (VMs)Devices --> All Deviceshttps://api.digitalocean.comType, name, RAM size, CPU count, HDD Size, Tags, OS, etc.
+Droplets (VMs)Devices > All Deviceshttps://api.digitalocean.comType, name, RAM size, CPU count, HDD Size, Tags, OS, and so on

 Name the job, select DigitalOcean from the Type dropdown menu, and enter a Token Key.
 Then select any other options you want for the discovery job.